 Beyond that, our romantic partnership is probably the most influential relationship we have.
 Think about it.
 This is the person we most likely spend the majority of our time with.
 Whether we want to admit it or not, this relationship affects our life.
 On a basic scale, a healthy relationship will bring out our best qualities and an unhealthy relationship will bring us down.
 Plain & Simple.

 SO, WHAT IS THE CURRENT STATE OF YOUR RELATIONSHIP?

 Don’t feel discouraged if you have to question whether your relationship is healthy or not.
-Instead celebrate the fact that you value yourself enough to evaluate this situation.
+Instead, celebrate the fact that you value yourself enough to evaluate this situation.
 Personally, I’ve been in relationships that were unhealthy for me and I was simply in a state of denial.
 I didn’t want to give up on my relationship just because things were rocky.
-But I had to understand the difference between a tough patch and a situation that was just not good for me.
+But I had to understand the difference between a difficult period and a situation that was just not good for me.

 There were times where I felt emotionally bound in toxic relationships.
 I was trapped in a mental prison of my own making.
 I would try to justify my actions or make excuses for his actions, but the truth still remained at the end of the day.
 Those relationships were not right for me.
 I needed to let go.

 I had to accept that I would never experience real and unconditional ♥ if I continued to stay with the wrong people.
 Once I came to that conclusion, I was able to take action and finally find happiness.
 If you’re feeling unsure about your partner, don’t fret.
 I have some areas you can examine to help you evaluate your relationship.

 HERE ARE 8 SIGNS of AN UNHEALTHY RELATIONSHIP